-As stated previously, many companies label their chia seeds with “best by” dates and not “use by” or “expiration date”.
-They do not tell you exactly when your chia seeds expire.
+As stated previously, many companies label their chia seeds with “best by” dates rather than “use by” or “expiration date. ” They do not tell you exactly when your chia seeds expire.

 If your seeds have reached their “best by” date, you should test them as mentioned above before consuming them.

 Do Chia Seeds Need To Be Refrigerated After Opening?

 No, chia seeds do not need to be refrigerated.
-With that said, you can refrigerate your seeds to extend their shelf life.
+However, you can refrigerate them to extend their shelf life.

-Just be sure to store them in an airtight container to prevent moisture buildup and to keep the seeds from picking up any “off” odors from your fridge.
+Be sure to store them in an airtight container to prevent moisture buildup and to prevent the seeds from picking up any “off” odors from your fridge.

 You also want to avoid storing them in clear containers to help prevent oxidation of the oils.